We hand-pick all products. When you buy something, we may earn a commission.

 Why Well-Made Raw Selvedge Jeans Matter

 Well-made raw selvedge jeans are essential because they’re timeless, adaptable, and built to last.
 They’ll never go out of style and can be worn with anything.
-Let’s take a closer look.
+Let’s take a closer look at each of these points.

 Well-Made Selvedge Jeans Are Timeless

-In 1873, a Latvian tailor and a German drygoods merchant received a patent in San Francisco that set the standard for jeans—a design that has remained virtually unchanged ever since.
+In 1873, a Latvian tailor and a German drygoods merchant received a patent in San Francisco that set the standard for jeans—a design that’s remained virtually unchanged ever since.

-Back then, denim was a working man’s fabric—hard-wearing, practical, made for men who laid tracks and felled trees.
-They shaped the world with their hands and live on in our memories as history’s grittiest, hardest-working men.
+Denim was a working man’s fabric—hard-wearing, practical, made for those who laid tracks, felled trees, and mined the rich earth.
+They shaped the world with their hands and live on as some of history’s grittiest, hardest-working men.

-In time, that utilitarian aesthetic became fashionable.
-Wide swaths of society started wearing jeans, cultivating a blue-collar style.
-First it was dude-ranchers playing cowboy, then, after WWII, denim became the uniform of a generation of rebels.
+That utilitarian aesthetic became fashionable.
+Wide swaths of society embraced jeans and the blue-collar look.
+First, it was dude-ranchers playing cowboy, then, after WWII, denim became the uniform of a generation of rebels.

 What Does ‘Raw’ Mean?

 Raw denim is the kind that hasn’t been washed or treated before you start wearing it.
 It’s also called ‘dry’ and ‘unwashed.’
-No matter what you call it, the denim is still deep dark blue, and there are no marks or signs of wear on it.
+No matter what you call it, the denim is still deep dark blue, and, when it arrives in your hands, none of the fading work has been done for you.
+You have to do it yourself.

 … And What About ‘selvedge’?